guapguap/Loseless-Downloader/README.md

 Get your own credentials at the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).

 ```
-4. Make sure FFmpeg is installed and accessible from your system terminal
+### 4. Make sure FFmpeg is installed and accessible from your system terminal

 ▶️ Usage

 Run the script:

-python launch.py
+Double click on launch.py or py launch.py in cmd,

 You'll be prompted to choose a platform and paste the media URL.

-🧭 Options
+### 🧭 Options

 1: Download YouTube video (MP4)
 2: Download YouTube audio (MP3)